IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README_2202.md

-# Client Onboarding (DRAFT)
+# Client Onboarding

+A newer version for Cloud Pak for Business Automation Version 23.0.1 is available [here](README.md).

 ## **Overview:**

 **Introduction and solution exports:** https://github.com/IBM/cp4ba-client-onboarding-scenario

-**Assets:** The solution has [nine hands-on labs](https://github.com/IBM/cp4ba-labs/tree/main/23.0.1) associated with it.
+**Assets:** The solution has [nine hands-on labs](https://github.com/IBM/cp4ba-labs/tree/main/22.0.2) associated with it.

-**Jam-in-a-Box-environment:** In order to use the solution in your own Jam-in-a-Box environment, deploy the Client Onboarding solution and labs as described in [this document](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/23.0.1/DeployingClientOnboarding2301.md).
+**Jam-in-a-Box-environment:** In order to use the solution in your own Jam-in-a-Box environment, deploy the Client Onboarding solution and labs as described in [this document](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/22.0.2/DeployingClientOnboarding2202.md).
 The document also contains hints in case you don't have access to/can't get an IBM TechZone environment.

 **What's included:**

 - Red Hat OpenShift (OCP 4.12) on VMWare on IBM Cloud
-- IBM Cloud Pak for Business Automation 23.0.1 IF001
+- IBM Cloud Pak for Business Automation 22.0.2 IF005
 - IBM Process Mining 1.14.1
 - IBM Robotic Process Automation 23.0.2